s0mr4t/boucp.github.io/README.md

 ```
 then edit some minor things in mcdocs.yml.
-## theme modification in mkdocs.yml
+## Theme modification in mkdocs.yml
 ```yml
 theme:
   name: material